quantumlib/Cirq/docs/pasqal/devices.md

 ### Measurement limitation

-The other restriction is on the measurement operation, which has to occur on all the qubits and at the end of the circuit.
-This means that it should correspond to a single `cirq.ops.GateOperation` with a `cirq.ops.MeasurementGate` applied on all the qubits in the device, which is easily obtained through the `cirq.measure(*qubits)` where `qubits` should be a `list`or `tuple` of all the device's qubits.
+The other restriction is on the measurement operation, which has to occur only once, at the end of the circuit, and simultaneously on all the qubits of interest.
+It can correspond to a single `cirq.ops.GateOperation` with a `cirq.ops.MeasurementGate` applied on all the qubits of interest (reccomended) or multiple measurement operations, as long as they are all in the same moment.

 ### Usage